giustini/firebase-angular-auth/README.md

 ## Deploy

-In order to deploy your app in the Firebase is necessary to install[`firebase-tools`](https://github.com/firebase/firebase-tools) globally:
+In order to deploy your app in Firebase is necessary to install[`firebase-tools`](https://github.com/firebase/firebase-tools) globally:
 ```
 npm install -g firebase-tools
 ```